Shaon2221/Data-Science-Job-Analysis/README.md

 ***Ridge Regression**: MAE = 31.09

 ## Productionization
-I'm planning to put this for production using Flask API
+I'm planning to put this for production using Flask API and Heroku